scripting/opmlToWordpress/README.md

 # opmlToWordpress

-A Node.js app that keeps outlines in sync with WordPress sites.
+A Node.js app that keeps calendar-structured outlines in sync with WordPress sites.

 ### Dislcaimer